-Lumberman, railway entrepreneur, and industrialist, Alexander Gibson (1818-1913) moved from Lepreau, Charlotte County, to the Fredericton area in 1862, when he purchased mill and timber properties on the Nashwaak River from Robert Rankin, Francis Ferguson, and Allan Gilmour.
-Ten years later he had acquired 30,000 acres of crown land on the upper Nashwaak River, along with 93,000 acres of forest land from the New Brunswick and Nova Scotia Land Company and other properties.
+Alexander Gibson (1818-1913), an industrial magnate known for his work in the lumber industry and railway entrepreneurship, relocated from Lepreau, Charlotte County, to the Fredericton region in 1862.
+During this time, he purchased mill and timber estates on the Nashwaak River from Robert Rankin, Francis Ferguson, and Allan Gilmour.
+A decade later, his portfolio included 30,000 acres of crown land on the upper Nashwaak River and an additional 93,000 acres of forested territory bought from the New Brunswick and Nova Scotia Land Company, along with other properties.

-Convinced of the economic value of railways, Gibson became a director of the Fredericton Railway Company; a founding member and a financier of the New Brunswick Railway; involved with Jabez Bunting Snowball with the revival of the Northern and Western Railway Company of New Brunswick; and associated with the Fredericton and Saint Mary’s Railway Bridge Company.
+Believing in the economic significance of railways, Gibson took up various roles in the industry.
+He served as a director of the Fredericton Railway Company and a founding member and financier of the New Brunswick Railway.
+He collaborated with Jabez Bunting Snowball in rejuvenating the Northern and Western Railway Company of New Brunswick and was involved with the Fredericton and Saint Mary’s Railway Bridge Company.

-In 1899, the Alexander Gibson Railway and Manufacturing Company acquired an additional 28,000 acres from the New Brunswick and Nova Scotia Land Company.
+In 1899, the Alexander Gibson Railway and Manufacturing Company further expanded its land ownership, acquiring an additional 28,000 acres from the New Brunswick and Nova Scotia Land Company.

 Black & White photos from the Provincial Archives of New Brunswick by an unknown photographer.

 This post has already been read 4951 times!